Breakthrough/bcastell.com/content/about.md

  - [**Eagle Vision Systems**](http://eaglevisionsystems.com/)
    - *Engineering Manager*, Product Development
      - Design and implementation of a system to allow automated waste/recycling collection for vehicles with external hydraulic arms
-   - Assigned/authored patent (see below) for overall process, with real-world testing being performed currently<br /><br />
+     - Assigned/authored patent (see below) for overall process, with real-world testing being performed currently
+     - Technologies used include C++, OpenCV, SDL/OpenGL, CAN/Serial interfaces to sensor and hydraulic controllers, USB CMOS cameras, a Linux-based operating system, and the Nvidia Jetson platform for future GPGPU acceleration, along with a physical touchscreen display for operator feedback and system monitoring<br /><br />

  - [**University of Western Ontario**](http://uwo.ca/)
    - *Research Assistant*, Robotic Mushroom Farming
      - Tasked with development of the stereoscopic/3D camera hardware required for generating a depth map of mushrooms farm
-   - Depth map used to resolve/estimate location, size, and pose of individual mushrooms, to be harvested by a robotic manipulator<br /><br />
+     - Depth map used to resolve/estimate location, size, and pose of individual mushrooms, to be harvested by a robotic manipulator<br />
+   - *Teaching Assistant*, Software Engineering SE2250: Software Construction
+     - Helped students during lab hours with course fundamentals, and graded projects, tests, and exams
+     - Involved teaching of Git, C++, and Qt, and other utilities to demonstrate Linux-based development using command-line tools
+     - Final project involved building an interactive Puzzle Bobble-like game utilizing path planning and collision detection<br /><br />

  - [**Ontario Power Generation**](http://www.opg.com/)

  - [**Toronto Hydro Corporation**](http://www.torontohydro.com)

-### Education

-I hold a **B.E.Sc in Electrical Engineering** from the [*University of Western Ontario*](http://uwo.ca/).
-The focus of my studies was real-time and embedded control systems, with significant overlap in the areas of computer engineering and computer science.
-I also have experience taking post-graduate courses in parallel processing and GPGPU optimization, and have applied these skills to real-world robotic systems, mainly using image processing for object and pose recognition.

 ### Patents